Forth Road Bridge: Abolition

 When an SNP minority government was formed after the Scottish parliamentary election of May 2007, a new debate on the abolition of tolls was opened by Transport Minister Stewart Stevenson on 31 May 2007, and the abolition was agreed by a large majority.
 Annual toll income at that point totalled £16,000,000.

-The Abolition of Bridge Tolls (Scotland) Bill was introduced in the Scottish Parliament on 3 September 2007, passed on 20 December 2007, and received royal assent on 24 January 2008.
+The Abolition of Bridge Tolls (Scotland) Bill was introduced in the Scottish Parliament on 3 September 2007, passed on 20 December 2007, and received royal assent as the Abolition of Bridge Tolls (Scotland) Act 2008 on 24 January 2008.
 The tolls were removed on 11 February 2008 at 00:01 GMT.
 The abolition of the tolls was enacted immediately after a major reconstruction of the northbound toll plaza was completed.

 Suicides

 In 2011, it was stated that around 800 people had fallen to their deaths since the bridge had opened.
 A report in 2000 stated that prior to then, four people had survived falling from the bridge.
+In 2018, Scottish singer-songwriter Scott Hutchison of Frightened Rabbit took his life by jumping off the bridge, ten years after releasing "Floating in the Forth", a song from the album The Midnight Organ Fight about considering and ultimately deciding against committing suicide in the Forth River.